frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Unshifted, this layer contains most of the punctuation keys.
 I've arranged them so that many common (in programming) two-letter sequences can be typed with an inward roll: `{% %} <% %> </ /> <? ?> <! => -> ~/`.
 Since most are on the right hand, they become an easy three-key roll with Space and Enter.

-Semicolon is, surprisingly enough, not in this layer: instead there is a combo for `);`.
+Semicolon is, oddly enough, not in this layer.
+There is however a combo for `);`.

 The ten digits are accessed with Shift, akin to [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/), arranged in a 3x3 numpad-like grid.
-However the most frequent `0 1 2` can also be accessed as a single chord with no shift on the left hand.
+However the most frequent `0 1 2` can also be accessed as a chord with no shift on the left hand.

 ### EDIT